ufjschool/ob-s14/drafts/final/burlesque.md

 “It’s like I’m a completely different person when I get onstage,” O’Hare said.
 “Up until the very last second when I get onstage, I’m freaking out, but when we get onstage and everyone cheers, it’s this adrenaline rush that’s like nothing else.”

-With no former performing experience, troupe member Formaldehyde Flower found herself drawn to burlesque not only as accepting of all kinds of women but also a good way for an introvert to meet new people.
+With no former performing experience, troupe member Formaldehyde Flower found herself drawn to burlesque not only because it accepts of all kinds of women but it is also a good way for an introvert to meet new people.
 With gothic style that blends beauty with darkness, she brands herself as Gainesville’s spooky sweetheart.
 Her fantastical acts transport the audience with characters like a witch doctor and the Cheshire Cat.

 “When I put together an act, what I’m doing is creating a temporary world for myself and my audience," Flower said.
 "We exist somewhere else.
 This is not real life anymore."

 With so much anticipation for the clothes to come off in a strip tease, the audience may not realize how much work goes into creating the elaborate costumes.
-The Madams cultivate a do-it-yourself culture by making these together at the weekly “stitch and bitch,” where they meet at someone’s house to work on their next ensembles and share what’s happening in their lives over rhinestones, hot glue and wine.
+The Madams cultivate a do-it-yourself culture by making costumes together at the weekly “stitch and bitch,” where they meet at someone’s house to work on their next ensembles and share what’s happening in their lives over rhinestones, hot glue and wine.

 They turn household items into props and bedazzle old shoes and lingerie to give costumes that desired sparkle.
 Dita Von Teese, currently the world’s most iconic burlesque star known for her girl-in-the-glass act, has her set pieces encrusted with Swarovski luxury crystals.
 Costumes can get expensive quickly if a performer doesn’t use at least some homemade pieces.